 More and more often, street art is being curated.
 Town planners accept that public art left on grey and dull walls can have a positive and uplifting effect.
 Street art no longer has to be criminalised, it is now widely accepted.

-To understand the scene, the development of urban art, and to get an idea of all the different styles and techniques used, Berlin’s latest addition to the art scene, Urban Art is a great place to visit.
+To understand the scene, the development of urban art, and to get an idea of all the different styles and techniques used, Berlin’s latest addition to the art scene, Urban Nation Berlin is a great place to visit.
 You will find here the great stars of the scene as well as a lot of up and coming artists, such as Blek Le Rat, Shepard Fairey, Specter, and ROA.

-Urban Nation is a Must-See in Berlin
+Why Urban Nation Berlin is a Must-See

 In its custom-made interior you can enjoy some of the finest contemporary artwork out there, now removed from its urban environment yet no less challenging, enchanting, or shocking.
 My comment to the organisers when we left was that this must be one of the best museums you can find in Berlin at the moment.
 It is that good.